shlee9605/team4-yolosocket/README.md

 ```

 ### Usage
-After reading yolo model via pytorch, You can use it via returned variable.
+After the yolo model has been read through pytorch, it can now be used with the returned variable.
 ```Python
 results = model_label(imgRGB)
 results = results.pandas().xyxy[0][['name','xmin','ymin','xmax','ymax']]